MRdulaenterprise/VACRM/Veterans/README.md

 6. Enable/disable de-identification features
 7. Choose between GPT-4 and rule-based de-identification
 8. Test connection with sample query
+9. Upload documents directly in chat for analysis

 ### Kanban Board Usage
 1. Navigate to Kanban Board from sidebar
+2. Use search bar to filter claims
-2. View claims organized by status columns
+3. View claims organized by status columns
-3. Drag and drop claims between status columns
+4. Drag and drop claims between status columns
-4. Click on claim cards to edit details
+5. Click on claim cards to edit details
-5. Monitor workflow progress visually
+6. Monitor workflow progress visually
-6. Track priority levels and deadlines
+7. Track priority levels and deadlines

 ### Advanced Search
 1. Use the global search bar in the toolbar